tochoromero/vuejs-smart-table/docs/sorting.md

 In practice, you don't want to repeat this over and over, so you will want to create a custom component that receives the `sortOrder` and renders the right icon.

+## Sort Events

+### Sort Changed
+When the sort changes because the user clicks a header we will emit a `sortChanged` event.
+The event payload will be an object with a `sortOrder` property whose value will be `-1` for descending or `1` for ascending.